top of page

 Inside each of us lives a collection of hidden selves - parts of who we are that were tucked away in childhood because the world wasn’t always ready to hold them.
 One part may have learned to stay quiet to keep the peace, another to suppress anger, fear, or sadness in order to cope.
 Some parts carry joy, curiosity, or intensity that once felt unsafe to express.
 These aspects don’t disappear; they continue to shape how you think, feel, relate, and show up in life.

 Many of these patterns are not only personal.
 They move through generations, shaped by the experiences and coping strategies of parents and grandparents.
 Beliefs about love, safety, worth, and connection are often inherited unconsciously, influencing relationships, choices, and the way we care for others - including how we parent.
-Shadow work and Shadow Integration offer a way to notice these patterns and consciously decide which ones you want to carry forward.
+Shadow Work and Shadow Integration offer a way to notice these patterns and consciously decide which ones you want to carry forward.

 The shadow includes parts of ourselves that may feel uncomfortable or difficult, yet these aspects often hold vital wisdom.
 They may have been protecting you, holding unmet needs, or carrying emotional energy that had nowhere else to go.
 When approached with curiosity and compassion, these parts can reveal strength, insight, creativity, and resilience.